outcomesinsights/nhanes.tools/README.md

 In the future, I will be adding an "nhanes" class to each file, as well as some attributes for the labels, and developing some tools to facilitate common analyses.

 ## To Install and Use
 Install using devtools.
-Make sure Rcpp is installed.
+Make sure Rcpp is installed for devtools to work properly.
 (On Windows, you also need to install Rtools.)

 ```R
 library(devtools)
 install_github(repo = "outcomesinsights/nhanes.tools")
 library(nhanes.tools)
 ```
 Below is some sample code for downloading the entire NHANES data.
-The "[1:7]" is optional, but shows how you might download just a few waves.
+The "[1:7]" is optional, but shows how you might download just a few waves (for example [6:7] will give the last 2 waves).
+Note that this will write all of the .rds files to a subdirectory of the data directory specified in the `setup_nhanes()` function.
+So, make sure this is where you want the files to be saved.
+In the example below, it is writing to the project directory ("."), in the subdirectory for data called "raw".

 ```R
 waves <- seq(1999, 2011, 2) # for looping.
 2013-2014 is not available yet